-I am a Mathematical Physics PhD student at UC Berkeley, in the Leinweber Institute for Theoretical Physics.
-My office is 420C Physics South and my office hours for Fall 2025 are Fridays 11AM–12PM.
+I am a Mathematical Physics Ph.D. student at UC Berkeley, in the Leinweber Institute for Theoretical Physics.
+My office is 420C Physics South and office hours are by appointment.
 Before joining Berkeley, I completed my M.Sc. at the École Normale Supérieure de Paris.

 My work has been published in physics journals, mathematics periodicals and computer science conferences.
 My interests are interdisciplinary and include mathematical string theory, knot theory, axiomatic quantum theory, physics-informed neural networks, Diophantine equations and Hilbert’s Tenth Problem, and formalized mathematics.